Aashay12/API_Coding_challenge/README.md

-# Zendesk-Coding-Challenge - Aashay Motiwala
+# Coding-Challenge - Aashay Motiwala

 A web based application that is written using the Flask framework.
 The app makes an HTTP request to the Zendesk Ticket API, which returns a list of all tickets linked with the account.
 These tickets are then shown in a tabular style.
 Users can obtain information about all tickets or specific data about a particular ticket.